manolodd/manolodd.github.io/_posts/2016-12-20-educational-investments.md

 author: Manuel Domínguez-Dorado
 ---

-More than 25 years ago, I was a teenager and had the good fortune to win a computer in a contest.
+More than 4 decades ago, I was a teenager and had the good fortune to win a computer in a contest.
 A computer with 640 KB of RAM, a mouse, a 30 MB hard drive, low-density 3.5” floppy disks, a grayscale monitor, MS-DOS and Windows 1… which I had on my desk for over a year without knowing what to do with it.
 Neither I nor any of my friends at the time.
 Some of them had computers like the Amstrad CPC464, Sinclair ZX Spectrum, Amstrad PCW 8256, etc. And basically what they did with them was rent cassette-format games from a video store, copy them, and play.

 ![PMI Branch logo](/assets/img/posts/educacion_tic_amstrad_pc2086-300x225.jpg){: .mx-auto.d-block :}